tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 in JSON or YAML we have a file as smallest unit to work with.
 There is little that can be done in terms of reuse, composition or abstraction in general.
 This leads to a lot of redundancy and often big files that are error-prone to work with.

-In my [configuration.nix](https://github.com/gilligan/kind-kubenix/blob/master/configuration.nix) i am making some use of this.
 I don't like repeating myself and I also hate typos in labels breaking references between services and pods.
 Using Nix I can avoid this or at the very least turn runtime errors into compile-time errors:

 ```nix
 { type ? "dev" }: